HollaFoil/Voxmat/README.md

 # Voxmat

-Voxmat is a per-voxel material editor for sliced voxel images.
+Voxmat is a per-voxel material editor for grid-based voxel models.
 It imports a sliced PNG (a strip or grid of square layers), assigns real PBR + global- illumination materials to individual voxels — selected by colour, region, or contiguous fill — and exports a compact binary that an external importer can read.